 Whatever you do, don't ever pop your bumps yourself!
 This can be done only by a qualified professional.

-Whiteheads on eyelid appear one by one or in groups.
-The inflammation is very rare, as such pimple is basically a clogged pore that accumulated sebum.
+Whiteheads on eyelids appear one by one or in groups.
+The inflammation is very rare, as such a pimple is basically a clogged pore that accumulated sebum.
 Sebum tries to get out, but can't.
-There is no contact with the skin, and the pimple is not subjected to the infection thus remaining white.
+There is no contact with the skin, and the pimple is not subjected to the infection, thus remaining white.
 So pimple on the eyelid is more of an aesthetic problem.
-Nevertheless, don't delay your visit to cosmetologist It's almost impossible to remove pimple on eyelid by yourself and it won't go away by itself.
+Nevertheless, don't delay your visit to a cosmetologist.
+It's almost impossible to remove a pimple on your eyelid by yourself and it won't go away by itself.

-There are several treatments for pimples on eyelid:
+There are several treatments for pimples on the eyelid:

 - Mechanical method: certified specialist will cleanse, disinfect skin and remove whiteheads.
-Cosmetologist will pop whitehead using sterile needle and remove its contents (remember, this can be done only by certified professional!).
+The cosmetologist will pop the whitehead using a sterile needle and remove its contents (remember, this can be done only by a certified professional!).

-- Electrocoagulation: This process is based on burning of the affected area by variable high-frequency electric current.
-A crust that forms on the skin after application goes away very quickly and leaves no scars.
+- Electrocoagulation: This process is based on the burning of the affected area by a variable high-frequency electric current.
+The crust that forms on the skin after the application goes away very quickly and leaves no scars.

 - Laser coagulation: This is one of the priority ways of whitehead treatments.
 It's done using laser, not electricity like in electrocoagulation.
 The principle is the same.
 After laser coagulation, there is also a crust that will go away in a couple of days.